Ex-Trump attorney Cohen hands over new documents to Congress

-WASHINGTON (Reuters) - President Donald Trump’s former personal lawyer Michael Cohen provided the U.S. House Intelligence Committee with new documents and may hand over more, the panel’s chairman said after a day-long hearing behind closed doors.
+WASHINGTON (Reuters) - President Donald Trump’s former personal lawyer Michael Cohen provided the U.S. House of Representatives Intelligence Committee with new documents and may hand over more, the panel’s chairman said after a day-long hearing behind closed doors.

 Democratic Representative Adam Schiff told reporters that Cohen was cooperative and the eight-hour hearing was “very productive.”
 He did not say what the new documents related to and declined to comment on the substance of Cohen’s testimony.